-As of September 30, 2023 and December 31, 2022 December 31, 2023, the Company's cash equivalents solely consisted of Company held \$124.8 million in money market funds, which amounted to \$130.3 million funds.
-Such amounts are considered Level 1 and \$18.1 million, respectively.
-Money market funds the Company held no other assets or liabilities that are measured at net asset value per share and are excluded from the recurring fair value hierarchy. on a recurring basis.
+As of December 31, 2023, the Company held \$124.8 million in money market funds.
+Such amounts are considered Level 1 and the Company held no other assets or liabilities that are measured at recurring fair value on a recurring basis.